-Professor Lee's has published over one hundred refereed articles in international journals, conference proceedings, and research textbooks.
+Professor Lee has published over one hundred refereed articles in international journals, conference proceedings, and research textbooks.
 He is the Principal Investigator of a number of prestigious competitive grants and has published in leading journals in his field (such as MIS Quarterly, Journal of MIS, Communications of the ACM, International Journal of Electronic Commerce, Decision Support Systems, Information & Management, and the Journal of International Business Studies).
-His work has received numerous citations in the SCCI/SCI database and Google Scholar.
-Professor Lee has served as Associate Editor and Area Editor of the Journal of Electronic Commerce and Applications (Elsivier Science) and the International Journal of Information Policy and Law (Inderscience) and served on the editorial board of the Information Systems Journal (Blackwell Scientific).
-He has also served as a special Associate Editor for MIS Quarterly and the Information Systems Journal.
+His research has received numerous citations and he has been rated as the most highly cited business professor at CityU for many years.
+Professor Lee has taken editorial roles in a number of leading scholarly journals including MIS Quarterly, the Information Systems Journal, and the International Journal of Information Management, among others.

 LLM - Commercial & Corporate Law (University of London)

 MBA - Business Administration (University of Sheffield)

 BEng - Electronic Engineering (University of Sheffield)

 - Digital Competence

 - Managing IT-based Innovation Adoption and Diffusion